Philadelphia Burn Injury Lawyer

 Without a doubt, survival rates among burn injury victims are high, at just over 93%.
 However, many survivors of this type of catastrophic personal injury will face long-term rehabilitation and medical intervention.
 In addition, permanent disfigurement, loss of physical ability, and even brain damage can be lifelong results of burn injuries.

-Given the potential severity and long-lasting effects of burn injuries it’s important you have a highly skilled attorney at your side when you take on insurance companies.
-Our team of Philadelphia birth injury attorneys has the experience and compassion you need to get the compensation you deserve.
+Our team of Philadelphia burn injury attorneys has the experience and compassion you need to get the compensation you deserve.
 We serve clients throughout Pennsylvania and New Jersey.
 Call us today for help at (215) 569-0900.

 Reasons For Burns